dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 Testing of the software should be done initially before rolling out the tools company-wide, and periodic testing should be done to ensure accuracy.

 7. <ins>Deploy, maintain, and archive your software:</ins> <br>
-Saving all of the ouputs, including coding scripts, master well databases, and ArcGIS custom maps should be done in robust files tailored to the users preference.
+Saving all of the outputs, including coding scripts, master well databases, and ArcGIS custom maps should be done in robust files tailored to the users preference.
-Maintanence of the tools can be acheived through building out error-debugging code, AddMessage() methods, and input filters to ensure proper use of tools and databases.
+Maintenance of the tools can be acheived through building out error-debugging code, AddMessage() methods, and input filters to ensure proper use of tools and databases.